Al-Halawa: Settler attacks on the civilian population

 On 2 May 2018, the Israeli troops demolished several residential and agricultural structures in Khirbet al-Halawa within Masafer Yatta, further contributing to the dispossession and displacement of its inhabitants.
 On 17 June 2019, Israeli forces demolished two additional residential structures in Khirbet al-Halawa, further exacerbating the precarious living conditions of its inhabitants, already threatened by demolition orders and eviction procedures.

 On 30 April 2025, Israeli colonizers released their livestock to graze on Palestinian agricultural land in the Halawa area of Masafer Yatta—specifically targeting olive and almond groves owned by Palestinian farmer Ahmad Ismail Abu Arram—causing damage to planted crops and undermining local livelihoods.

 On 26 September 2025, armed Israeli settlers from the outpost of Metzokei Yair raided al-Halawa.
 The settlers hurled stones at homes, physically assaulted residents—particularly members of the Abu ʿAram family—and vandalized property.
 They also stole two donkeys from the village.
 When locals tried to protect their life and property, Israeli soldiers intervened on behalf of the settlers, detaining a young man, Muḥammad Aḥmad Abu ʿAram, instead of the attackers.

 This incident followed a series of state-sponsored settler assaults in Masafer Yatta reported earlier in September 2025, during which homes and agricultural lands were repeatedly targeted, livestock was stolen, and residents faced intimidation.
-Local activists and human rights monitors described these attacks as part of a wider campaign to displace Palestinians from the South Hebron Hills.
+Local activists and human rights monitors described these attacks as part of a wider campaign to ethnically cleanse Palestinians from the South Hebron Hills.

+On January 27, 2026, approximately 100 Israeli settlers raided al-Tabban, al-Fakhit, Halawah, and al-Mirkaz.
+The marauders attacked the unarmed citizens with sticks fitted with knives, injured six Palestinians (including two women and a child), stole 300 sheep, and burned the villages' supply of firewood necessary for staying warm in the middle of winter.